The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for computing the discrete Fr echet distance with two-sided shortcuts

-Consider the matrix $M$ as defined in Section~\ref{sec:DFDS1}.
-In the two-sided version of DFDS, given a reachable position $(a_{i},b_{j})$ of the frogs, the $A$-frog can make a \emph{skipping upward move}, as in the one-sided variant, to any point $a_{k},k>i$, for which $M_{k,j}=1$.
-Alternatively, the $B$-frog can jump to any point $b_{l},l>j$, for which $M_{i,l}=1$; this is a \emph{skipping right move} in $M$ from $M_{i,j}=1$ to $M_{i,l}=1$, defined analogously.
-Determining whether $\delta_F^{+}(A,B)\le\delta$ corresponds to deciding whether there exists a \emph{sparse staircase} of ones in $M$ that starts at $M_{1,1}$, ends at $M_{m,n}$, and consists of an interweaving sequence of skipping upward moves and skipping right moves (see Figure~\ref{fig:staircase}(c)).
+Consider the matrix $M$ as defined in the Section~\ref{sec:DFDS1}.
+In the two-sided version of DFDS, given a reachable position $(p_{i},q_{j})$ of the frogs, the $P$-frog can make a \emph{skipping upward move}, as in the one-sided variant, to any point $p_{k},k>i$, for which $M_{k,j}=1$.
+Alternatively, the $Q$-frog can jump to any point $q_{l},l>j$, for which $M_{i,l}=1$; this is a \emph{skipping right move} in $M$ from $M_{i,j}=1$ to $M_{i,l}=1$.
+Determining whether $\dstwoFrechet\le\delta$ corresponds to deciding whether there exists a \emph{skipping row- and column-monotone path} of ones in $M$ that starts at $(0,0)$, ends at $(m-1,n-1)$, and consists of an interweaving sequence of skipping upward moves and skipping right moves; see Figure~\ref{fig:staircase}(c)).

-Katz and Sharir~\cite{KS97} showed that the set $S=\{(a_{i},b_{j})\mid\|a_{i}-b_{j}\|\le\delta\}=\{(a_{i},b_{j})\mid M_{i,j}=1\}$ can be computed, in $O((m^{2/3}n^{2/3}+m+n)\log n)$ time and space, as the union of the edge sets of a collection $\Gamma=\{A_{t}\times B_{t} \mid A_{t}\subseteq A, \; B_{t}\subseteq B\}$ of edge-disjoint complete bipartite graphs.
+Katz and Sharir~\cite{KS97} showed that the set $S=\{(p_{i},q_{j})\mid\|p_{i}-q_{j}\|\le\delta\}=\{(p_{i},q_{j})\mid M_{i,j}=1\}$ can be computed, in $O((m^{2/3}n^{2/3}+m+n)\log n)$ time and space, as the union of the edge sets of a collection $\Gamma=\{P_{t}\times Q_{t} \mid P_{t}\subseteq P, \; Q_{t}\subseteq Q\}$ of edge-disjoint complete bipartite graphs.
 The number of graphs in $\Gamma$ is $O(m^{2/3}n^{2/3}+m+n)$, and the overall sizes of their vertex sets are

-We store each graph $A_{t}\times B_{t}\in\Gamma$ as a pair of sorted linked lists $L_{A_{t}}$ and $L_{B_{t}}$ over the points of $A_{t}$ and of $B_{t}$, respectively.
-For each graph $A_{t}\times B_{t}\in\Gamma$, there is $1$ in each entry $M_{i,j}$ such that $(a_{i},b_{j})\in A_{t}\times B_{t}$.
-That is, $A_t \times B_t$ corresponds to a submatrix $M^{(t)}$ of ones in $M$ (whose rows and columns are not necessarily consecutive).
+We store each graph $P_{t}\times Q_{t}\in\Gamma$ as a pair of sorted linked lists $L_{P_{t}}$ and $L_{Q_{t}}$ over the points of $P_{t}$ and of $Q_{t}$, respectively.
+For each graph $P_{t}\times Q_{t}\in\Gamma$, there is $1$ in each entry $(i,j)$ such that $(p_{i},q_{j})\in P_{t}\times Q_{t}$.
+That is, $P_t \times Q_t$ corresponds to a submatrix $M^{(t)}$ of ones in $M$ (whose rows and columns are not necessarily consecutive).
 See Figure~\ref{fig:submatrices}(a).

-Note that if $(a_{i},b_{j})\in A_{t}\times B_{t}$ is a reachable position of the frogs, then every pair in the set $\{(a_{k},b_{l})\in A_{t}\times B_{t}\mid k\ge i,l\ge j\}$ is also a reachable position.
-(In other words, the positions in the upper-right submatrix of $M^{(t)}$ whose lower-left entry is $M_{i,j}$ are all reachable; see Figure~\ref{fig:submatrices}(b)).
+Note that if $(p_{i},q_{j})\in P_{t}\times Q_{t}$ is a reachable position of the frogs, then every pair in the set $\{(p_{k},q_{l})\in P_{t}\times Q_{t}\mid k\ge i,l\ge j\}$ is also a reachable position.
+(In other words, the positions in the upper-right submatrix of $M^{(t)}$ whose lower-left entry is $(i,j)$ are all reachable; see Figure~\ref{fig:submatrices}(b)).